Single-path Bit Sharing for Automatic Loss-aware Model Compression: Further Studies

 \subsection{Effect of the one-stage compression}

-\jing{To investigate the effect of the one-stage compression scheme, we perform model compression with the one-stage and two-stage compression scheme on ResNet-56.
-Specifically, one stage compression scheme means that we perform filter pruning and quantization jointly.
-The two stage compression scheme is that we first perform filter pruning and then conduct network quantization following deep compression~\cite{han2016deep}.} For convenience, we denote the two-stage compression scheme as \methodshortname-P$\rightarrow$\methodshortname-Q. \jing{At the first stage, we have conduct extensive experiments to find a pruning rate that results in nearly lossless performance.
-The Top-1, Top-5 accuracy and BOPs of the pruned model are 71.7\%, 91.5\% and 87172.6 M, respectively.
-Based on the pruned model, we further apply \methodshortname-Q to obtain the compressed model.
-From Table~\ref{table:effect_one_stage_compression}, the resulting model obtained by the one-stage scheme with less computational cost outperforms the two-stage counterpart by 0.4\% in both the Top-1 accuracy and Top-5 accuracy}.
+To investigate the effect of the one-stage compression scheme, we perform model compression with both the one-stage and the two-stage compression schemes on ResNet-56.
+Specifically, the one-stage compression scheme means that we perform filter pruning and quantization jointly. \jingr{The two-stage compression scheme is that we perform filter pruning and network quantization in a separate stage.
+For convenience, we denote the two-stage compression scheme as A$\rightarrow$B, where A$\rightarrow$B denotes that we first perform A and then conduct B. We consider both SBS-Q $\rightarrow$ SBS-P and SBS-P $\rightarrow$ SBS-Q for comparisons.} \jingr{For the two-stage compression method, we have conducted extensive experiments to find a trade-off between pruning and quantization that leads to high accuracy in the final compressed model following~\cite{wang2020diff}.} From Table~\ref{table:effect_one_stage_compression}, the resulting model obtained by the one-stage scheme with less computation cost outperforms the two-stage counterparts.
+For example, SBS with 1064.1M BOPs outperforms SBS-P $\rightarrow$ SBS-Q by 0.2\% on the Top-1 accuracy.
 These results show the superiority of performing pruning and quantization jointly.